How Does Florida No-Fault Affect my Car Accident Claim?

 - Will you file your lawsuit in time to meet the state’s statute of limitations?
 In Florida, the time limit for filing a personal injury lawsuit is four years from the date of the injury.

 - What were your damages and how much should you ask for?
 Your attorney will help you determine an amount of compensation to ask for based on the costs of your economic damages, such as medical bills and lost wages as well as your general damages, which include impacts to your quality of life such as pain and suffering or emotional distress.
 Your attorney will also evaluate the facts of your case to determine if there is a reason to add punitive damages to your claim.
 Punitive damages are designed to punish defendants whose behavior was particularly reckless or negligent.

 Do I Need an Attorney to File a Claim on My No-Fault Insurance?

 You do not need an attorney to file a claim with your no-fault insurance carrier.
 However, it is always helpful to have an attorney to provide guidance and answer any questions you may have during the insurance claim process.
 Additionally, if you are denied coverage by your PIP provider or your costs exceed the limits of your policy, then you may want to examine your case with an attorney to determine your best legal course of action.

 Let us help put you on the path to obtaining compensation for your injuries.
-With offices across both Florida coasts, you can easily reach Dolman Law Group Accident Injury Lawyers, PA, and Sibley Dolman Accident Injury Lawyers, LLP, at 833-552-7274 (833-55-CRASH), or contact us online.
+With offices across both Florida coasts, you can easily reach Sibley Dolman Gipe Accident Injury Lawyers, PA, and Sibley Dolman Gipe Accident Injury Lawyers, PA, at 833-552-7274 (833-55-CRASH), or contact us online.

 Sibley Dolman Gipe Accident Injury Lawyers, PA